-“What’s the point of investing in coverage right now?
+One of the most common questions asked by vehicle owners when they’re deciding on an extended car warranty is: “What’s the point of investing in coverage right now?
 Couldn’t I just put money aside every month to cover repairs?”

 To help you figure this out, let’s take a quick look at the math.
 Let’s say your car’s transmission fails suddenly and the cost of the repair is $4,000.

 Let's have a look at the math.

 Scenario A: You have an extended car warranty

 Let's say you signed up for a GuardTree used car warranty subscription 24 months ago.
 Your plan is $59.95 per month with a deductible of $250 and a repair limit of $5,000.